Wichita motorcyclist gets leg amputated after crash

 Estrada was at a stoplight at the intersection of 119th and Kellogg on his motorcycle when he was hit.
 After the crash, he had to have his left leg amputated below the knee.

-According to the Sedgwick County Sheriff’s Office, the driver who crashed into Estrada was Ricardo Trevizo, 47, of Wichita.
+According to the Sedgwick County Sheriff’s Office, the driver who crashed into Estrada was 47-year-old Ricardo Trevizo of Wichita.
 The Sedgwick County Sheriff’s Office learned of the pursuit from Kingman County around 11:40 p.m.
 Saturday.

 If you would like to donate to the fund created for Estrada, you can go to any Wichita branch of Mid American Credit Union and let them know that you would like to donate to “Humberto Estrada.”
 All of the money will go directly to Estrada with no fees taken out.